Exabyte-io/rewotes/README.md

-# rewotes
+# ReWoTes

 REal WOrld TEstS

 # Overview

-This repository contains example test assignments used to screen the applicants.
+This repository contains example test assignments used during our hiring process.

-We found that regular job interview questions can often mislead the process and therefore use more engaged "real-world" examples instead.
+We find that regular job interview questions can often be misleading and so use more engaged "real-world" examples instead.

 # Notes